Alfred Noyes: The Book of Earth

 The Book of Earth is the second volume in the trilogy.
 In eight sections framed by a meditative prologue and epilogue, it follows the discoveries of scientists in their struggles to solve the mysteries of the earth, of life forms, and of human origins.
 Starting in ancient Greece with Pythagoras and Aristotle, it then moves to the Middle East for Al-Farabi and Avicenna.
 The scene then shifts successively to Italy for Leonardo da Vinci, France for Jean-Étienne Guettard, Sweden for Carl Linnaeus, France again for Georges-Louis Leclerc, Comte de Buffon, Jean Baptiste Lamarck, Antoine Lavoisier, and Georges Cuvier, and then Germany for Johann Wolfgang von Goethe, before ending in England with Charles Darwin.
 Reviewing The Book of Earth for Nature, F. S. Marvin wrote, "It deals with a much more difficult subject from the point of view of poetic presentation, namely biology, or rather geology as a preface to zoology and evolution as crowning geology."
 Nevertheless, it does not "belie the...expectations" raised by its predecessor.
+By contrast, Edgell Rickword in the September 1925 issue of The Calendar of Modern Letters gave a negative review of The Book of Earth.
+Rickword stated: "If ‘science’ had really meant anything, poetically, to Mr. Noyes, it would have altered his universe; would have created metaphors.
+As it is, he sails his pretentious kite with rags of literature and superstition in its tail."
+Rickword's article on Noyes was reprinted in the book Towards Standards of Criticism by the literary critic F. R. Leavis in 1933.
+In his introduction to that book, Leavis described Noyes' poetry as "intrinsically uninteresting work".
+Because of Rickword and Leavis' prominence as literary critics, Noyes' literary reputation began to decline in the 1920s.